hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 MNIST is a dataset that contains 70,000 labelled images of handwritten digits that look like the following.

-{{< figure src="/images/writing/artistic-style-transfer/mnist-sample.png" title="A sample of the MNIST handwritten data set." >}}
+{{< figure src="/images/writing/artistic-style-transfer/mnist-sample.png" title="A sample of the MNIST handwritten dataset." >}}

-We're going to train a linear classifier on a part of this data set, and test it against another portion of the data set to see how well we did.
+We're going to train a linear classifier on a part of this dataset, and test it against another portion of the dataset to see how well we did.

 The TensorFlow tutorial comes with a handy loader for this dataset.